Christmas dinner: Finland

-Joulupöytä (translated "Christmas table") is the name of the traditional food board served at Christmas in Finland, similar to the Swedish smörgåsbord.
+Joulupöytä (translated as "Christmas table") is the name of the traditional food board served at Christmas in Finland, similar to the Swedish smörgåsbord.
 It contains many different dishes, most of them typical for the season.
-The main dish is usually a large Christmas ham, which is eaten with mustard or bread along with the other dishes.
-Fish is also served (often lutefisk and gravlax or smoked salmon), and with the ham there are also different casseroles usually with potatoes, rutabaga (swedes), or carrots.
+The main dish is usually a large Christmas ham, eaten with mustard or bread along with the other dishes.
+Fish is also served, often lutefisk and gravlax or smoked salmon, and the ham is accompanied by different casseroles, usually featuring potatoes, rutabaga (swedes), or carrots.
 The traditional Christmas beverage is mulled wine (glögi in Finnish), which may be either alcoholic or non-alcoholic.

 Germany

 In Germany, the primary Christmas dishes are roast goose and roast carp, although suckling pig, duck, or venison may also be served.
 Typical side dishes include roast potatoes and various forms of cabbage such as kale, Brussels sprouts, and red cabbage.
-In some regions, the Christmas dinner is traditionally served on Christmas Day rather than Christmas Eve.
-In this case, dinner on Christmas Eve is a simpler affair, consisting of sausages (such as Bockwurst or Wiener) and potato salad.
-Sweets and Christmas pastries are all but obligatory and include marzipan, gingerbread (Lebkuchen), several types of bread, and various fruitcakes and fruited loaves of bread such as Christstollen and Dresdener Stollen.
+In some regions, Christmas dinner is traditionally served on Christmas Day rather than Christmas Eve.
+In such cases, dinner on Christmas Eve is a simpler affair, consisting of sausages (such as Bockwurst or Wiener) and potato salad.
+Sweets and Christmas pastries are customary and include marzipan, gingerbread (Lebkuchen), several types of bread, and various fruitcakes and fruited loaves such as Christstollen and Dresdener Stollen.